 Plugin Pricing Table:

-Naturally, one of the first things you might wonder when looking at a social sharing plugin is "How many social network buttons does this provide?"
+One of the first things you might wonder when looking at a social sharing plugin is "How many social network buttons does this provide?"

 It’s easy to assume that the number of social buttons a plugin has to offer is its most important feature.
 We don't think so.